FAIRplus/the-fair-cookbook/content/recipes/applied-examples/nd4bb_raw/nd4bb.md

 Data are extracted using a [KNIME workflow](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/20190122_ANTIMICROBIAL_COMPOUNDS_DATABASE_Cagliari_V4.knwf), which can visualize the data extraction steps, handle complex data extraction workflows and be easily reproduced.

-Figure 2 is a snapshot of the ND4BB website, which is structured into a central part (the blue section) with data and two side columns with additional information.
+{ref}`nd4bb-figure2` is a screenshot of the ND4BB website, which is structured into a central part (the blue section) with data and two side columns with additional information.
 Here, we focus on data extraction from the central part.
 The central part of the home page consists of a single table with compound class names as table data configured as heading level 3 (\<h3\>, shown in the red box in Figure 3) and compounds as an unsorted list (\<ul\>, shown in the yellow box in Figure 3).